 At this time of year, the colour and fall of autumn leaves draws our attention.
-Look for and listen to the last leaves fluttering in the breeze and gently falling to earth.
+Look for and listen to leaves fluttering in the breeze and gently falling to earth.
 Relish the crunch of leaves beneath your feet as you walk.
-Enjoy sauntering through the remaining leaf pools.
+Enjoy sauntering through the colourful leaf pools.

 At the end of November, some maples still have their brightly-coloured leaves.
 If you are struck by the colour, shape of feel of a particular leaf, you could try to identify its owner.
 Try an ID app like PlantSnap, or take a picture or the fallen leaf itself home and look it up in a tree book.
 Tree knowledge is a great way to impress friends and family on your next trip out. 🙂

 When you get home, it’s worth a moment of reflection to recall what you enjoyed on the walk, and how you felt.
 It may well prolong your feelings of wellbeing.
 Did you feel like a child again crunching through and kicking up leaves?
 Did you feel at peace watching the last leaves flutter in the breeze?
 Why not share your feelings and images with family and friends?